Logo

 Gracie Gold was named to the US team for the 2014 Winter Olympics in Sochi, Russia.

-Gracie Gold was assigned to the 2014 World Championships in Saitama, Japan, where she placed fifth overall.
+Gracie Gold was assigned to the 2014 World Championships in Saitama, Japan where she placed fifth overall.

-Gracie Gold won bronze at Skate America and gold at NHK Trophy, the latter marking her first win at a Grand Prix event, and the first time an American woman won the event.
+Gracie Gold won bronze at Skate America and gold at the NHK Trophy, the latter marking her first win at a Grand Prix event, and the first time an American woman won the event.

 Gracie Gold won a silver medal at the 2015 US Championships with a score of 205.54 after finishing second in both the short program and free skate.